 Artificial intelligence (AI) software can help to analyze large amounts of data to improve decision making.
 More and more we come to rely on these algorithms for different kinds of purposes.
 It is, therefore, essential that their results are reliable.
 Unfortunately, this is not always the case.
-There are many examples of erroneous results as AI algorithms which are more often than we would like caused by biases.
-Even big companies such of Amazon, bust themselves on biased algorithms every once in a while.
+There are many examples of erroneous results of AI algorithms, which are more often than we would like caused by biases.
+Even big companies such as Amazon, bust themselves on biased algorithms every once in a while.
 In 2015 Amazon tried to train an algorithm to rate suitable candidates for job vacancies based on previous selections.
 The result?
 An algorithm that gives high ratings to male candidates, because these were most often selected in the past, and lower ratings to candidates with a “less familiar” profile, such as women.
 The algorithm was trained on biased data, hence biased results were to be expected.1

 Though biased algorithms should always be avoided, there are circumstances in which it is no less than crucial, such as healthcare.
 However, it is not always perfectly clear when an algorithm is biased and when it is not.
 To develop a better understanding of the risks that biased algorithms bring to healthcare, we will explain the phenomenon of bias in more detail and discuss a few examples.